esferatec/ec-luart-uidialogs/docs/numberentrydialog/README.md

-parent | object | Sets the parent window. title | string | Sets title of the dialog. message | string | Sets message to show on the dialog. width | number | Sets the width of the dialog.
+parent | object | Sets the parent window. title | string | Sets title of the dialog. message | string | Sets message to show on the dialog. value | string | Sets content value to show on the dialog. width | number | Sets the width of the dialog.
 The default is 300. height | number | Sets the height of the dialog.
 The default is 125.